 First action

 Remove the source of injury (separate aggressive tank mates, remove sharp decorations, cover filter intakes).
-Tub the injured axolotl in clean, cool dechlorinated water at 14 to 16 degrees Celsius.
-Lower temperatures reduce bacterial activity in the wound and, counterintuitively, support faster healing in axolotls https://www.axolotl.org/health.htm.
+Tub the injured axolotl in clean cool dechlorinated water at 14 to 16 degrees Celsius.
+Per Axolotl.org/health, wound healing seems to occur more rapidly at lower than normal temperatures, which is why the cool-end tub is the standard injury-recovery setup (per Axolotl.org health).
+Reduced bacterial activity at cooler water temperatures, a general aquatic-biology principle, supports the same protocol.
 Perform daily 100 percent water changes in the tub.
 Indian almond leaves added to the tub water provide mild antibacterial support.
 Do not apply topical medications without veterinary guidance.

 Escalation tier: MONITOR (minor gill nip, clean wound, axolotl eating normally) / ACT (significant tissue loss, wound showing signs of fungal or bacterial colonization) / EMERGENCY VET (deep wounds, exposed bone, or signs of systemic infection)

-The injury and regeneration guide covers wound care protocols, regeneration biology, and tank-mate separation decisions in detail.
+The axolotl injury and regeneration guide covers wound care protocols, regeneration biology, and tank-mate separation decisions in detail.
+The axolotls tank mates guide covers the cohabitation framework that prevents tank-mate aggression in the first place.

 Red-flag escalation matrix